Once a week.

-It’s a question on the minds of many, this gift-giving season: What do you get someone who already has everything?
-The problem gets a bit more pressing if you’re the British Cabinet, and the Queen is coming round to visit.
+It’s a question on the minds of many, when the gift-giving season comes around again: What do you get someone who already has everything?
+The problem gets a bit more pressing if you’re the British Cabinet, and the Queen is coming to visit.
 Their solution?
 Clever: two gifts - 60 table mats, and a chunk of Antarctica, henceforth forever known as Queen Elizabeth Land.
 At least on British maps.

-On Tuesday, 18 December, the Queen (86) marked the end of her Diamond Jubilee year with a trip to 10 Downing Street, Prime Minister David Cameron's official residence, to attend a meeting of the Cabinet.
+On Tuesday, 18 December 2012, the Queen (86) marked the end of her Diamond Jubilee year with a trip to 10 Downing Street, then-Prime Minister David Cameron's official residence, to attend a meeting of the Cabinet.
 Despite her six decades on the throne, and the fact that Buckingham Palace, her official residence, is less than a mile away , it was the first time Elizabeth attended a Cabinet meeting.

 Two reasons spring to mind for this curious lack of neighbourliness.
 First, it’s not that she never gets to see her Prime Ministers .
 Britain’s unwritten constitution dictates that the PM makes his way once a week to Buckingham Palace for an audience with the Queen, during which she may ask questions and express her views on matters of state.
 To conceal this yawning gap between royal protocol and democratic principle, these meetings fall under the rules of the colloque singulier : they are always private, no records are kept, and the contents remain confidential afterwards.
 And that explains the second reason: a return visit to a full Cabinet meeting would endanger confidentiality, and thus be much more problematic.

 But there’s a third problem: regular visits by the monarch to the Cabinet would leave the door open for their direct influence on the political process, if by nothing else than the compliant fawning of elected officials towards a hereditary figurehead.
-Some aspects of the Queen’s visit last Tuesday did indeed raise the eyebrows of some specialists in constitutional law (though hardly anyone else seemed bothered).
+Some aspects of the Queen’s visit in 2012 did indeed raise the eyebrows of some specialists in constitutional law (though hardly anyone else seemed bothered).

 PM David Cameron next to the Queen - sitting in his armchair. (picture: Jeremy Selwyn via news.com.au)